 For every entry, include the name of the position, where you worked, and how long you worked there.
 You should also include bullet points under every entry that describe your responsibilities in that position.
 Make sure that under every entry you cover your core duties as well as some of your achievements.

 Just like our quality control manager resume sample, your document should include a few main sections.
 These include a header, a professional summary, a skills section, a work experience section, and an education section.
-Depending on your preferences or the requirements of the job posting, you may also want to add an objective statement, hobbies and interests section, or a references section.
+Depending on your preferences or the requirements of the job posting, you may also want to add a resume objective, hobbies and interests section, or a references section.

 To effectively structure your resume, try out our step-by-step resume builder.
 This tool can help you put together an eye-catching resume in a matter of minutes, so you can get back to your job hunt.

 4. How do you optimize your quality control resume for an ATS?